cp3402-students/cp3402-2021-site-cp3402-2021-team11/deployment.md

 Step 2: Upload the theme to the live site
 Step 3: Apply theme

+**Pushing and Pulling from Local development to Live Site**
+WP Migrate DB was used to push and pull changes from the staging site to the local development and to the live site
+Step 1: go to tools in WordPress and select WP Migrate DB
+Step 2: Select Push/Pull from the migrate tab
+Step 3: go to settings tab of WP Migrate DB on the website you with to push/pull from and copy the connection info
+Step 4: make sure for permissions that the relative one is selected
+Step 5: Paste the Connection Info into the migrate tab and select connect

 **Updating md Files on Github**
 Step 1: Press edit file
 Step 2: Update file